nextthingco/docs/Gadget-docs/source/includes/_troubleshooting.md

 standard_init_linux.go:187: exec user process caused "exec format error"

 ```
-Docker image this error will occur.
 The latest versions of Docker for Windows and Docker for Mac can build non-native architecture containers which is not the case for some distributions of Linux.
 Additional files need to be added and packages installed to enable to ability to build `arm32v7/*` Docker images.
 To install the necessary packages and get the necessary files, follow the instructions in [Setup for Linux](https://docs.getchip.com/gadget.html#setup-for-linux) section.

 ```
 standard_init_linux.go:187: exec user process caused "no such file or directory"